JanneMattila/www/docs/_posts/2023/12/2023-12-11-k8s-api-deprecations.markdown

 If we fetch the list of namespaces (=`kubectl get namespaces`), we get this:
 {% include imageEmbed.html width="90%" height="90%" link="/assets/posts/2023/12/11/k8s-api-deprecations/http-ns.png" %}

-If we now want to create new namespace, we can do that with this command:
+If we now want to create a new namespace, we can do that with this command:

 ```powershell
 ### Create namespace "shiny"